yokurang/quant-strategy-research/README.md

 ## Notebook Structure

-The notebook is organized into several sections, each addressing different facets of the strategy's performance and market impact.
+The notebook `main.ipynb` is organized into several sections, each addressing different facets of the strategy's performance and market impact.
 Here's what each section aims to cover:

 ### 1. Data Exploration